 edX’s Inclusive Leadership program was developed by Catalyst, a nonprofit founded in 1962 with the goal of working with employers to promote female leadership in businesses around the world.
 The Inclusive Leadership program is a professional certificate program that is designed to help businesses “increase employee engagement, innovation, and to win the war for talent.”
 The course costs $135 and, though structured as a self-paced review of lectures and course materials, lasts for approximately three months, with one to two hours of work per week.

 Best Training on Gender Equality & Sexual Diversity : Udemy

 Udemy is an online learning marketplace that was founded in 2010.
 The platform offers training programs and additional resources on a wide range of topics, including accounting, business, marketing, and even non-business topics like photography and music.
 Customers who purchase training programs through Udemy receive lifetime access to its training material.

-Diversity training from Udemy is focused exclusively on gender equality and sexual diversity.
+Diversity training from Udemy is four parts, including courses on gender equality and sexual diversity, a multigenerational workplace, and racial and ethnic differences.
 The training helps employees to understand the importance of sexual diversity in the workplace and how they can build a cohesive workplace that’s considerate of employees who identify as non-binary, transgender, or other orientations.
 Udemy offers a free diversity course as well as paid programs that range from $12 to $35.